jelias2/devdocs/README.md

 ## CI

-Books are rebuilt every four hours.
+Books are rebuilt every four hours via triggering a build with circle ci.
 There's no need to manually update the submodules unless you need to build the books locally.
 The Netlify builder will automatically update the submodules with every build.